foresightmobile/flutter_markdown_plus/README.md

 [Markdown Live Preview](https://markdownlivepreview.com/).
 These two resources are dynamic, online Markdown viewers.

+## Contributing

+Before running `./validate.sh` or publishing the package, ensure all optional demos in the example app are disabled.
+See `example/README.md` for details on managing optional demo dependencies.

 ## Markdown Resources

 Here are some additional Markdown syntax resources: